 Seeking Professional Help:

-A therapist or counselor can provide professional guidance in managing fear of rejection.
+Therapy and Counseling: A therapist or counselor can provide professional guidance in managing fear of rejection.
 They can help you develop coping strategies and work through problems.

 Support Groups: Participating in support groups with others who share similar fears can provide comfort and mutual understanding.
 It helps to know you are not alone in your life and your experiences.